Effective: December 13, 2023

 Accountability for Onward Transfers

 ALOM may transfer Personal Information for the purposes described in this Policy to a third party acting as a data controller or as an agent.
-If we intend to disclose Personal Information to a third party acting as a data controller or as an agent we will comply with, and protect, Personal Information as provided in the Accountability for Onward Transfer Privacy Shield Principle.
+If we intend to disclose Personal Information to a third party acting as a data controller or as an agent we will comply with, and protect, Personal Information as provided in the Accountability for Onward Transfer DPF Principles.

-We remain responsible for the processing of Personal Information received under the Privacy Shield and subsequently transferred to a third party acting as an agent if the agent processes such Personal Information in a manner inconsistent with the Principles, unless we prove that we are not responsible for the event giving rise to the damage.
+We remain responsible for the processing of Personal Information received under the DPF Principles and subsequently transferred to a third party acting as an agent if the agent processes such Personal Information in a manner inconsistent with the DPF Principles, unless we prove that we are not responsible for the event giving rise to the damage.

 Redress, Enforcement, and Liability

-In compliance with the Privacy Shield Principles, ALOM commits to resolve complaints about our collection or use of your Personal Information.
+In compliance with the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF, ALOM commits to resolve DPF Principles-related complaints about our collection and use of your personal information.
 As noted below, in certain circumstances, you may invoke binding arbitration proceedings with ALOM.
-EEA or UK individuals with inquiries or complaints regarding this Policy should first contact ALOM at:
+EEA, UK, and Swiss individuals with inquiries or complaints regarding this Policy should first contact ALOM at:

 Email: [email protected]